microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-overview.md

 ### Include custom external data in search experience

-Customers who want to include data outside of the Microsoft cloud in their search experience can use the Indexing API to [build connectors](/microsoftsearch/connectors-overview) to connect to a specific data source such as an organization's human resources database or product catalog, index external custom items and files, and query the specific data source as well.
+Customers who want to include data outside of the Microsoft cloud in their search experience can use [connectors](/microsoftsearch/connectors-overview) to connect to a specific data source such as an organization's human resources database or product catalog, and use the Microsoft Search API to seamlessly [query](/graph/api/search-query?view=graph-rest-beta) the external data source.
+The [Microsoft Graph connectors gallery](/microsoftsearch/connectors-gallery) lists a number of ready-to-use connectors.
+Alternatively, customers can [build connectors](/graph/api/resources/indexing-api-overview?view=graph-rest-beta#common-use-cases), index external custom items and files, and query the specific external data source as well.

 ### Consistent, up-to-date search experience